5 Customer-Centric Attributes To Look For In Your Next Employer

 This guest post is written by Ben Motteram, customer service expert and Founder and Principal, CXpert.

 I don’t think I’m going out on on too much of a limb when I say that everyone wants to help customers achieve their goals.
 We want to be customer-centric.
 It makes us feel good when a customer thanks us for our efforts.

-So when you’re working in a company that isn’t as customer-centric as you are, it’s disheartening to say the least.
+So when you’re working in a company that isn’t as customer experience centric as you are, it’s disheartening to say the least.
 In fact, it can be downright demotivating.
 I worked for a company that put short term profit ahead of a long term customer relationship once.
 There was constant pressure to bring new customers in the front door because existing customers were streaming out the back!

 We know that 70% of US workers are disengaged.
-Part of the reason for that is this misalignment in customer centricity between employees and employers.
+Part of the reason for that is this misalignment in customer service and customer centricity between employees and employers.